Avineesh28/Personal-Portfolio/README.md

 # Personal Portfolio Website

 # Work In Progress
-Currently working on UI/UX - Curating Information to be on website
+Currently working on UI/UX - Curating Information to be on website - Day 2 working on curation

 ## Overview